TERREMEMBER/znbase/docs/content/v2.0/deploy/kubernetes/oss/helm-chart.md

 You must have a Kubernetes cluster that has Helm configured.
 If you have not installed the Helm client (`helm`), see [Installing Helm](https://helm.sh/docs/intro/install/).

-The Helm chart for YugabyteDB (`yugabyte-helm`) has been tested with the following software versions:
+The Helm chart for ZNbaseDB (`ZNbase-helm`) has been tested with the following software versions:

 - Kubernetes 1.10+
 - Helm 2.8+ or 3.0+
-- YugabyteDB docker image (yugabytedb/yugabyte) 1.1.0+
+- ZNbaseDB docker image (ZNbasedb/ZNbase) 1.1.0+
-- Kubernetes nodes where a total of 12 CPU cores and 45 GB RAM can be allocated to YugabyteDB.
-This can be three nodes with 4 CPU core and 15 GB RAM allocated to YugabyteDB.
+- Kubernetes nodes where a total of 12 CPU cores and 45 GB RAM can be allocated to ZNbaseDB.
+This can be three nodes with 4 CPU core and 15 GB RAM allocated to ZNbaseDB.
 - For optimal performance, ensure you've set the appropriate [system limits using `ulimit`](../../manual-deployment/system-config/#setting-ulimits/) on each node in your Kubernetes cluster.

 Confirm that `helm` is configured correctly.